PierrunoYT/gemini-youtube-analyzer/README.md

    pip install -r requirements.txt
    ```

-3. Set up your API keys:
+3. Set up your API key:
    - Open a Command Prompt
-   - Run the following commands, replacing the placeholders with your actual API keys:
+   - Run the following command, replacing the placeholder with your actual API key:
      ```
-     setx YOUTUBE_API_KEY "your_youtube_api_key_here"
      setx GEMINI_API_KEY "your_gemini_api_key_here"
      ```
    - Close and reopen any command prompt windows for the changes to take effect